 A Little Background on the Oklahoma Cannabis Industry

 In 2018, Oklahoma voters approved one of the country’s most progressive medical marijuana programs.
-It included granting doctors the power to recommend medical marijuana for any patient ailment and an unlimited cap on the number of business licenses applicants could receive.
+It included granting doctors the power to recommend medical marijuana for any patient ailment.
+It also granted an unlimited cap on the number of business licenses applicants could receive.
 The state paved the way for medical marijuana legalization in numerous other states.

-Almost 10% of Oklahomans (out of 4 million total residents) have qualified for a medical-use card.
-This is by far the largest percentage of any state in the nation.
+Almost 10% of Oklahomans (out of 4 million total residents) have qualified for a medical-use card, the largest percentage of any state in the nation.

 In mid-April 2022, two plans were approved to amend the Oklahoma Constitution: State Question 819 and State Question 818.
-State Question 820 would amend state statute and has already been cleared by the high court.
+State Question 820 would amend state statute, and the high court has already cleared it.

 Other Important Oklahoma Bills on the Docket

-Here are some other noteworthy bills and state questions that would impact the Oklahoma marijuana industry if passed in the 2022 session.
+Here are some other noteworthy bills and state questions that would impact the Oklahoma marijuana industry if they pass in the 2022 session.

-• LEAD Act Bill: HB 4455, “The Large-Scale Economic Activity Development Act,” offers incentives for Oklahoma businesses to create enhanced economic development in the state.
+- LEAD Act Bill: HB 4455, “The Large-Scale Economic Activity Development Act,” offers incentives for Oklahoma businesses to create enhanced economic development in the state.
 The bill provides a 3.4% rebate for businesses that make qualified investments.
-Companies must make $3.6 billion or more in capital expenditures and create 500 or more direct jobs in the first year.
+Companies must make $3.6 billion or more in capital expenditures.
+They must also create 500 or more direct jobs in the first year.
 The Oklahoma state governor approved this bill on April 25, 2022.

 Bill SB 1697 Includes a $25,000 Bond Requirement

 In April 2022, the House passed a bill requiring anyone applying for a medical marijuana commercial grower’s license, as well as commercial grower licensees, to file a bond of at least $25,000 with the OMMA.
-This bond is required before applicants can receive or renew a license.
+Applicants must obtain this bond before they can receive or renew a license.

 Applicants must file a bond for each license they seek or hold.
-The bond acts as money set aside in case a marijuana grow is abandoned – so the property can be reclaimed and restored.
-The bond requirement may be higher, depending on how difficult the OMMA considers reclamation (factoring in the hydrology, topography, and revegetation potential).
+The bond acts as money set aside in case a marijuana grow is abandoned.
+That way, the property can be reclaimed and restored.
+The bond requirement may be higher.
+It will depend on how difficult the OMMA considers reclamation (factoring in the hydrology, topography, and revegetation potential).

-The bill was initially proposed after residents and counties throughout Oklahoma dealt with fallout due to abandoned growth operations and destroyed property.
+Oklahoma initially proposed the bill after residents and counties throughout the state dealt with the fallout from abandoned growth operations and destroyed property.

 Apply for Your Cannabis Bond Today